Parenthood can be tough to navigate sometimes.

 Eat Well

 This one can be tricky when our meals mainly consist of baby leftovers.
-But if you are able to, take the time to prepare and cook a nutritious meal to feed your senses.
+But if you are able to, take the time to cook a nutritious meal to feed your senses, if even just a few times a week.
 Balance is key here and you absolutely deserve it.
+We love @Emthenutritionist for healthy ideas and @TamingTwins for family meals.

 Get Outside